dstackai/dstack.github.io/docs/gpt-2.md

-# Training GPT-2
+# GPT-2

-This tutorial will walk you through the main steps of using `dstack` on the example of training the famous OpenAI's GPT-2.
+This tutorial will walk you through the main steps of using `dstack` on the example of finetuning the famous OpenAI's GPT-2.

 !!! warning "Prerequisites"